dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 ### Partial implementation of intrinsic `static class`

-+ `IsSupported` must represent the state of an entire intrinsic `static class` for a given NetStandard API.
++ `IsSupported` must represent the state of an entire intrinsic `static class` for a given Target Framework.
 + Once API review is complete and approved, it is acceptable to implement approved methods in any order.
-+ The approved API must be completed before the intrinsic `static class` is included in its targeted `CoreFX` / `NetStandard` release
++ The approved API must be completed before the intrinsic `static class` is included in its Target Framework release

 ## Test coverage